 And so, after wrestling with it for a long time, I didn’t really think about my systems too much anymore.
 I still drank up productivity books like water, but just because they were still interesting, not because they frequently gave me much to change.
 But then people started asking me for advice.
 My inbox became filled with questions, or, Have you considered writing/teaching on this?
 Friends came to me when they hit a roadblock.
 Off to the whiteboard.
 My wife, once my productivity mentor of sorts, came to my productivity webinar and wanted followup: back to the whiteboard.

 Besides passion and skill, some people have pointed out to me that I fill a few niches in the productivity world that have openings.
 Among an important few: I do creativity based work, I’m in a full time alternative sexuality relationship/am a childless housewife, I have paranoid schizophrenia among other mental and physical health challenges.
-Others: I’m queer, I’m a woman, I’m under twenty-five, I’m essentially a high school dropout.
-I definitely realize that happy and productive doesn’t look the same for everyone, and that everyone has unique challenges to getting there.
+Others: I’m not straight, I’m a woman, I’m under twenty-five, I’m essentially a high school dropout.
+I definitely realize that “happy and productive” doesn’t look the same for everyone, and that everyone has unique challenges to getting there.

 So here I am.

-More than just the how, I’m also interested in the whys and philosophy of productivity.
+More than just the how, I’m mostly interested in the whys and philosophy of productivity.
 What is productive?
 How does society shape our idea of what productive means?
 What do we associate with productivity, and is it correlation or causation?
 How does privilege play in, and how does it not?
 How do you choose what to do?
-Why is it important to be productive?
+Why is it important to be productive at all?
 What are the correlations and the trade offs between productive and happy?
 How can a challenge also be an advantage?
 Things like that.

 So that’s a little about me and the angle of this blog (there’s more on the About page if you’re interested).